Decentralized Control Systems Laboratory Using Human Centered Robotic Actuators: Results

 \section{Results}

+The vedio of demonstration is available at \url{https://www.youtube.com/watch?v=IkcvnRCCqoI}.
 Before the user enters into an experiment, the CLAB home page provides an introduction to the testbed, the CLAB interface, and the motivation for the experiments.
 The user interface is separated into two parts: a menu bar and the main content of each experiment.
 The menu bar on the left side of the CLAB interface shows the session names for each experiment, which is composed of three subsection: pre-lab, scheduler, and experiment.
 The pre-lab tab leads the users to understand fundamental knowledge used in the experiments with a sequence of questions.
 After users complete the pre-lab, they can schedule the lab time by clicking "Schedule Lab," shown in the menu bar.

 The lab activity will become unblocked in the menu bar only when the scheduled time begins, so that multiple users (with different login ID's) will not be able to access the experiment system to run the testbed at the same time.
 It is important to note that multiple students can access the experiment via multiple laptops and/or iPhones using the same login ID, so that use of CLAB in a classroom environment is supported.
 When users start the lab activity, there may be a set of questions instructing them to input the parameters used in running the experiment.
 The interface in which the experiment is executed contains real-time video streaming, real-time input and output data, and simulation results for comparison.
 After the experiment is complete, Bode diagrams will also be provided for comparison against the simulated results.